siokas/stacksearch/README.md

 ## Development setup

 Thanks to [Deno](https://deno.land/) we do not care about the installation or configuration of dependencies.
-Assuming that you already have installed deno in your machine, just clone or download the repo and run deno command in main.ts file.
+Assuming that you already have installed deno in your machine, just clone or download the repo and run deno command in mod.ts file.

 ## Used